yash04747/docs/docs/premium/metaboxes.md

 The value of your page_template will be the actual filename of your given template.

 ### How are the Redux Metabox Values Stored?
-Redux Metaboxes (as of <em>1.2.3</em>) stores each value as it's own key in the meta.
+Redux Metaboxes (as of <em>1.2.3</em>) stores each value as its own key in the meta.
 In this way, you can query against specific meta values.
 If a value is default, it deletes that value to free up the database.

 ##### Wait, wasn't the meta all stored in one key value?
 Yes, until recently.
 Don't worry, if such a key still exists your data will be automatically migrated the moment that post's meta is accessed.